10 Tips for Following Our Keto-Friendly PlanArticle posted in: Keto Friendly

 2. Less Veggies, More Fats

 Instead of five non-starchy vegetable servings a day, you’ll only eat three servings of veggies per day.
 Include non-starchy veggie options that contain the least amount of net carbs.
 We love celery, lettuce salads, eggplant, asparagus and cucumbers!
-Each day on the South Beach Diet you also get to include up to three Extras.
-On the South Beach Diet an Extra is any food that contains no more than 35 calories and six grams total carbs; however, on the South Beach Diet Keto-Friendly plan we recommend Extras contain no more than two grams net carbs.
-Try to include Extras that deliver a serving of healthy fats, such as one teaspoon of olive oil (toss it with lime juice and lettuce for a delicious salad!).
-Check out the Keto-Friendly Grocery Guide for more non-starchy veggie and Extra suggestions.
-Most Keto Diets allow foods high in saturated fats (butter, fatty cuts of meat, and processed meats) but here at South Beach, we want you to stick to unsaturated fats that come from foods like nuts, seeds, avocado, fish and plant oils because of the heart-health benefits.
-However, keep in mind while foods like nuts provide healthy fats, they also contain some carbohydrates.
-So, while they are allowable, we recommend limiting if your net carbs are creeping above the 40 – 50 grams of net carbs per day limit.
+Each day on the South Beach Diet you’ll also add in Healthy Fats and get to include up to three Extras.
+An Extra is any food that contains no more than 35 calories and three grams of net carbs.
+Try to include Extras that also deliver Healthy Fats, such as one teaspoon of olive oil (toss it with lime juice and lettuce for a delicious salad!).
+Check out the Grocery Guide for more non-starchy Vegetable, Healthy Fat and Extra suggestions!

 3. No Beans, Legumes or Fruits